Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Neural Networks as Enablers of IoBNT Networks

 \subsubsection{Concluding Remarks}

 The use of {NNs} for {MC} channel estimation has mostly focused on feedforward {NN} and \ac{CNN} architectures.
 Feedforward {NNs} are used to estimate specific parameters in the channel, and \ac{CNN} architectures are adopted for the more ambitious goal of estimating the {CIR}.
 This subject still requires further development of {NNs} to target more realistic scenarios.
-Particularly in {IoBNT} contexts, both short-range channels, such as cell-to-cell, and long-range channels, like those through the human circulatory system, are lacking from modeling with {NNs}.
+In \ac{IoBNT} contexts, \ac{NN}-based channel models have not yet adequately addressed both short-range links, such as cell-to-cell communication, and long-range channels, such as those in the human circulatory system.